 Yeah for sure, as I think the way I came into the industry is important.
 I think for people who, maybe like me, love the art form of games and want to be involved but don't know how to get in, I'd say you absolutely can get in.
-The key there is finding your niche and what makes your perspective of the games industry really important and interesting.
+The key there is finding your niche and what makes your perspective of the game industry really important and interesting.
 For me, that was writing about games.
 For others, it might be curation or art or programming, but you've got to find your niche, express your personality and don't compromise on your passion for what you want to do, as there will be a place for you in this industry.
 And sometimes you get lucky.
 With curation, it's a new department and maybe five years ago I wouldn't be here.
-The landscape of games as a medium is evolving so rapidly that we don't know in the next five years what new crazy positions there are going to be.
+The landscape of games as a medium is evolving so rapidly that we don't know in the next five years what wild new positions there are going to be.
 And it might be you that fills one of those positions.

-It's inspiring to hear you say that tomorrow a job might suddenly come up that wasn't there before, but now fits your skill set perfectly.
 Mm staff seem to have a lot of interesting items on their desks.
 What's on your desk at the moment?

 That’s an interesting one for me because I have basically just moved to Guildford actually, to be closer to the Mm offices.
 So my desk at the moment does have stuff on it, but it’s a bit barren.
 But one interesting item I have is my lucky pebble, which I want to clarify that I had before a certain pebble-loving character was born into the Dreamiverse.
 It’s a pebble that I took from Sherwood Forest when I was there a few years ago, and my mum told me to pick it up and take it home with me to remind me of the trip.
 And I actually still have and it came with me in the move.
-It does remind me of that place but now also has an extra meaning thanks to MegaPenguin and it does feel like a very Media Molecule item now.
-But hopefully MegaPenguin doesn't come and steal it because it's not for sale.
+It does remind me of that place, but now also has an extra meaning thanks to Megapenguin and it does feel like a very Media Molecule item now.
+But hopefully Megapenguin doesn't come and steal it because it's not for sale.

 So to wrap up, what are your favourite Dreams, and are there any that you'd like to recommend?

 Right, this question is hilarious because it's kind of perfect for me, but it's also the most daunting question because I could potentially list literally thousands of different things.
 One that just came out that is absolutely worth checking out is the RID sequel, RID: Memories of the Elders by Camian and LordBruce.
 People might be familiar with the first RID game, which is an amazing cinematic adventure game, very much in the spirit of games like Uncharted, but this new sequel is really incredible.
-It's a full-on open world adventure that literally has a 20 hour run-time which is utterly ridiculous for Dreams, and has a gorgeously designed open world with tons of different tools that you unlock over the course of the game that change how you move around the world and how you interact with different puzzles.
-It's also really cool as the creators that made it are two brothers, and it's just as massive as some of the big AAA games we see outside of Dreams today.
+It's a full-on open world adventure that literally has a 20-hour run-time which is utterly ridiculous for Dreams, and has a gorgeously designed open world with tons of different tools that you unlock over the course of the game that change how you move around the world and how you interact with different puzzles.
+It's also really cool as the creators that made it are two brothers, and it's just as massive as some of the big triple-A games we see outside of Dreams today.

 Another one I want to shout out is Alaska by Dovahkiin_153.
-I just want to shout this out because this creator has only done three Dreams and I love finding creators who have only published like one or two things but those things are sensational.
-Alaska is in the spirit of games like Firewatch, but you're walking along as a hunter around the Alaskan woods trying to track down a bear, as the bear is also trying to track down you.
-So it's this 30-45 minute game of cat and mouse where you're walking through the different environments with these different set pieces, and has this melancholic tone which reminds me of a little bit of films like The Revenant, perhaps, but it it's got a really unique Dreams tone to it and the world is beautiful.
+I just want to shout this out because this creator has only done three Dreams, and I love finding creators who have only published like one or two things but those things are sensational.
+Alaska is in the spirit of games like Firewatch, but you're walking along as a hunter around the Alaskan woods trying to track down a bear, as the bear is also trying to track you down.
+So it's this 30-to-45 minute game of cat and mouse where you're walking through the different environments with these different set pieces, and has this melancholic tone which reminds me of a little bit of films like The Revenant, perhaps, but it it's got a really unique Dreams tone to it and the world is beautiful.

 Finally, for an animation pick, I would say A Deep Dive by GrimPinata136, who is an amazing animator.
-It's a four or five minute animation about a deep sea diver venturing into this mystical realm whilst submerged in the ocean, and they get lost in there and end up seeing a ton of stunning underwater vistas and creatures heavily influenced by magical realism.
+It's a four- or five-minute animation about a deep sea diver venturing into this mystical realm whilst submerged in the ocean, and they get lost in there and end up seeing a ton of stunning underwater vistas and creatures heavily influenced by magical realism.
 It's got some incredible visuals and music from SaucelessOne as well.
 So those are just some recent favourites.
 But again just check out the playlists in game and you can see a lot more.
 They'll have all been played and given the thumbs up by me and Alasdair.